jimchristie/jimchristie/_work/agile-coach-and-linux-admin.md

 featured: false
 enabled: true
 ---
-979 Design was a small start-up web design agency.
+979 Design was a small start-up web development agency.
 I primarily filled two roles in this organization: Linux administrator and agile coach.

 As the agile coach for the company, I helped the teams to discover better workflows.
 This required different approaches for different projects.
 Some projects were small and short-lived, requiring some initial set up, minimal help along the way, and then a transition to maintenance mode.
 Others were long and complex, requiring a more direct, hands-on approach throughout the life of the project.